Better Sword-Singers - my greater jihad against the worldly love of games

 Panther Love

-In any case, discussion online nowadays for Redguard inspo focuses on Mali, Songhay, and especially a weird transhistorical vision of the Maghreb (i s2g ill die if i see the word "Moor" one more time), but my mind tends to veer towards the Fulbe jihad states of the 1800s, with the Sokoto Caliphate and Futa Jallon as the keystones.
+In any case, discussion online nowadays for Redguard inspo focuses on Mali, Songhay, and especially a weird transhistorical vision of the Maghreb (i s2g ill die if i see the word "Moor" one more time), but my mind tends to veer towards the Fulbe jihad states of the 1800s, with the Sokoto Caliphate and Futa Jallon as keystones.
 Unsure why more people don't do that.
 Shehu Usman Dan Fodio the aged mystic-turned-general and his uprising are like…perfect inspirational material for the War of the Singers on Yokuda and there's so much academic work to pull from on the jihad states.
 I've always thought that the later Caliphate and its relationship with the conquered (from the Hausa to the montagnards) had a good model for the Raga invasion - a blend of assimilation, domination, and elimination.
 Raga culture has got to be way more Nedic than the lore makes it look.
-Sokoto was a gun fanatic state and there's already the whiff of gunpowder in Redguard lore; just go all out and give them their Dane guns already.
-Also it just rocks - if you have a chance to put Nana Asma'u, Al-Hajji Omar Tall, or Maba Diakhou Ba expies in your games, then you do it.
+Sokoto was a gun fanatic state and there's already the whiff of gunpowder in Redguard lore; go all out and give them their Dane guns already.
+Also it just rocks.
+If you have a chance to put Nana Asma'u, Al-Hajji Umar Tall, or Maba Diakhou Ba expies in your games, you do it.

 A New Vision for Singers